databio/pypiper/docs/README.md

 ## Pypiper strengths

 Pypiper differs from existing frameworks in its focus on **simplicity**.
 Pypiper requires learning no new language, as **pipelines are written in pure python**.
-Pypiper is geared toward **sequential pipelines** that are contained in a single file, easy to update, and easy to understand.
-Read more about the [pypiper philosophy](philosophy).
+Pypiper is geared toward **developing pipelines** that are contained in a single file, easy to update, and easy to understand.
+Read more about